bullenweg/bullenweg.github.io/README.md

 #### Appears on [Theo - t3․gg](https://www.youtube.com/@t3dotgg)'s YouTube channel for [The WordPress Interview](https://www.youtube.com/watch?v=OUJgahHjAKU).

+### 2024-09-28

+#### Lies about dispute with WP Engine

+> The problem isn't their use of WP, it's their use of the WordPress and WooCommerce trademarks. [photomatt on Hacker News](https://news.ycombinator.com/item?id=41678035)

+Subsequently admitted the trademark is not the problem.

+> “The analogy I made is they got Al Capone for taxes,” Mullenweg says.
+“So, if a company was making half a billion dollars from WordPress and contributing back about $100,000 a year, yes, I would be trying to get them to contribute more.”
+WP Engine competes directly with the hosting services offered by Automattic and WordPress.com, and Mullenweg argues one of the reasons for its success is the use of “WordPress” across its site.
+“That’s why we’re using that legal avenue to really, yeah, pressure them.
+That’s true: we are pressuring them.”
+[The Verge "Matt Mullenweg: ‘WordPress.org just belongs to me’"](https://www.theverge.com/2024/10/4/24262232/matt-mullenweg-wordpress-org-wp-engine)

 ### 2024-09-25

 #### Publishes "Charitable Contributions" on ma.tt